Facts & Trivia - Clarendon County, South Carolina

 Airport: The Clarendon County Airport on SC 260 about 10 miles south of Manning is located next to Lake Marion (also used by seaplanes).
 It has one paved, lighted 3600 foot runway and accommodates small, private aircraft.
 The nearest airports serving major airlines are in Columbia, Charleston, Myrtle Beach, and Florence.
 Sumter, our neighboring county, has a 7000 foot runway and Shaw Air Force Base.

-Education: There are three public school districts and two private schools located in the county.
-Clarendon County has FE DuBose Career Center Campus at Central Carolina Technical College and universities located 20 and 50 miles away.
+Education: There are three public high schools in one district and four private schools located in the county.
+Clarendon County has FE DuBose Career Center Campus, Central Carolina Technical College and universities located 20 and 50 miles away.

 Just for fun Swamp Fox song at bottom of page.